knpuniversity/symfony4/sfcasts/mailer/async-emails.md

-tried to do messenger consume, that would actually send that message from the test environment, which technically isn't a problem because it's just going to go to MailTrap.
+tried to do messenger consume, that would actually send that message from the test environment, which technically isn't a problem because it's just going to go to Mailtrap.
 But it is a little bit weird.
 So because of that in the test environment only instead of using the doctrine transport, I like to use something called the in-memory transport.
 So I'm gonna copy messenger,_transport_DSN, then opened up the that in that test environment, paste this here and replace doctrine with in dash